Corey1337/ConsoleGraphics/README.md

 # Console Graphics

-Convert images and videos to ascii
+Convert images and video to ascii

 ## Installation